It was 8 am in the morning and my husband and I were headed out to our cabin for the weekend.

 Handmade businesses tend to look more professional when all of their products stick to one category or theme.
 The more variety you add, the more confusing your brand becomes.

-For example, a creator selling paintings, jewelry and scarves has products that fall under the categories: ART, JEWELRY and ACCESSORIES.
+For example, a creator selling paintings, jewelry, and scarves has products that fall under the categories: ART, JEWELRY, and ACCESSORIES.
 It’s almost impossible to become an expert in all three while simultaneously building a strong brand and a business that operates smoothly.

-There are times where different categories of products can still create a cohesive line.
+There are times when different categories of products can still create a cohesive line.
 And that’s when they’re all focused on a theme, instead of a category.
 For example, a graphic designer may offer their designs on fabric scarves and t-shirts (categories ACCESSORIES and CLOTHING).
 But even so, it’s best if all products still fall under one or two categories.

 Find a niche

 To narrow your product selection down even further, it’s important to find a niche.
-It’s going to help give your products an edge and help you stand out from competition.
+It’s going to help give your products an edge and help you stand out from the competition.

 Select your products

 There are exceptions to every rule by my rule is to offer no more than 3 – 5 main products as a handmade business.
 You can still expand your selection by offering variety in each product.
 For example, instead of a jewelry maker offering 15 different types of necklaces, they could focus on three and offer 5 different types of stones, or offer 5 different types of necklaces, all in gold, silver or rose gold.
 They’re still offering the same amount of variety but they’re creating cohesion among their products and becoming more profitable.

 However, the more types of products you add, the more:

 - Patterns/techniques/tools/etc. you must use, which slows down production